-#1 Create a Rotation
+1. Create a Rotation

-Create a rotation.
 Grab a large bin, or two, and fill them with toys your child hasn’t played with recently.
-Tuck them away in a safe and out of the way space.
+Tuck them away in a safe and out-of-the-way space.
 You don’t want your child digging in the bin and pulling items out.
-Once a month, pull out a bin and put those toys in your child’s play space.
+Once a month, pull the bin out and put those toys in your child’s play space.
 Then refill the bin with the toys your child has been playing with.
 Sit back and watch what happens.
 They’ll start playing with those tucked-away toys as if they’re brand new.
 Your child will experience more creative playtime and you’ll have created a system to reduce the toy clutter in their room.

 There will of course be a few treasured toys that never get packed away.
 However, the majority of the toys should enter this monthly rotation.

-#2 Create Storage Systems
+2. Create Storage Systems

-#3 Make Clean-Up Fun
+3. Make Clean-Up Fun

 At the end of playtime, have a five minute clean-up session.
 You might even want to create a clean-up song.
 Sing the song and require your child to clean up after themselves.
 Make it a game.
 Challenge them to clean up in a specified amount of time.
-If they beat the clock they win a prize.
+If they beat the clock, they win a prize.

-#5 Get Rid of It
+5. Get Rid of It

 Finally, your child will undoubtedly outgrow toys.
 As they do, create a plan to get rid of them.
 You can donate the toys to charities.
 You can also resell them at used toy stores.
 Just like you clean out their outgrown clothes, also create a system to get rid of the toys they’ve outgrown.